HybridAIMS 2026 – in conjunction with the 38th International Conference on Advanced Information Systems Engineering (CAiSE 2026)

 • Semantic technologies for actionable enterprise models

-• Combining ontology-based business process and data-driven approaches
+• Integrating ontology-based business process and data-driven approaches

 Important Dates